roberddd/batchgenie/docs/utilities.md

 This feature searches for nodes with critical values set to zero, which may negatively affect the appearance of your materials.
 You can select specific node types to check: For **Normal Map** and **Bump** nodes, it checks if 'Strength' is zero; for **Displacement** nodes, it verifies if 'Scale' is zero.
 This helps ensure that your materials function as intended.

 *This utility is also available in the "Shader Editor" for processing individual materials rather than in batch.
-See [this section](#find-zero-strength-nodes-shader-editor) for instructions.*
+See [this section](#find-zero-strength-nodes-shader-editor) for details.*

 ![Unconnected Nodes](images/utility_find_zero_strength_nodes.png){ .img-box align=left }